 How to Be Happy: Understand Rates of Change

-An interesting fact about life: We’re better able to suffer lack than loss.
+An interesting fact about life: we’re better able to suffer lack than loss.

 This is called “loss aversion”.
 Research shows that negative emotions are felt more intensely than positive emotions of the same time.
-We react more negatively to loosing $10 than we positively do to finding $10.
+We react more negatively to losing $10 than we positively do to finding $10.

 This is why chronic poverty and loneliness are easier to manage than losing everything you have and getting dumped.
-On the flipside, few things increase your mood like a new lover or a bump in income.
+On the flip side, few things increase your mood like a new lover or a bump in income.
 Your happiness isn’t so much dependent on where you are in life as it is on the change in your position.